aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-page-number/_index.md

 description: Aspose.PDF allows you to add Page Number Stamp to your PDF file using PageNumber Stamp class.
 ---

-You can use **PageNumber Stamp** class to add a page number stamp in a PDF file. **PageNumber Stamp** class provides properties necessary to create a page number based stamp like format, margins, alignments, starting number etc. In order to add page number stamp, you need to create a **Document** object and a PageNumber Stamp object using required properties.
-After that, you can call **AddStamp** method of the **Page** to add the stamp in the PDF.
+You can use [PageNumberStamp](https://apireference.aspose.com/pdf/net/aspose.pdf/pagenumberstamp) class to add a page number stamp in a PDF file.
+[PageNumber Stamp](https://apireference.aspose.com/pdf/net/aspose.pdf/pagenumberstamp) class provides properties necessary to create a page number based stamp like format, margins, alignments, starting number etc. In order to add page number stamp, you need to create a [Document](https://apireference.aspose.com/pdf/net/aspose.pdf/document) object and a [PageNumberStamp](https://apireference.aspose.com/pdf/net/aspose.pdf/pagenumberstamp) object using required properties.
+After that, you can call [AddStamp](https://apireference.aspose.com/pdf/net/aspose.pdf/page/methods/addstamp) method of the [Page](https://apireference.aspose.com/pdf/net/aspose.pdf/page) to add the stamp in the PDF.
 You can also set the font attributes of the page number stamp.
 The following code snippet shows you how to add page numbers in a PDF file.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.